 Baseline MRI after DIEP Flap Breast Reconstruction

 I went for my baseline MRI after DIEP flap breast reconstruction this week.
-I also had blood work drawn which I do every four months to monitor tumor markers.
+Additionally, I had blood work drawn which I do every four months to monitor tumor markers.
 I actually forgot they had to inject contrast dye into my veins during the last part of the MRI; double sticks, two appointments with lots of needles!

 Breast MRI #1